-Eighty-five percent of Americans believe oral health is very or extremely important to their overall health, according to a survey from Delta Dental, and about 78 percent have dental coverage.
-Learn more about how preventive dental care, good oral health, and dental insurance go hand-in-hand:
+Ninety-two percent of Americans believe oral health is very or extremely important to their overall health, according to a research survey by Delta Dental.
+However, only about 70 percent of Americans have dental insurance.
+More surprisingly, only half of those with coverage visited the dentist in the past 12 months.

-While it’s important to brush and floss well, regular visits to the dentist are also necessary.
-Because dental insurance focuses on prevention, many services like exams, cleanings, and X-rays are covered at 100 percent.
-And preventive exams from the dentist ensures things are addressed before they become a costly problem.
+While it’s important to brush and floss, regular visits to the dentist are also necessary.
+Because dental insurance focuses on prevention, services like exams, cleanings, and x-rays are usually fully covered.
+Preventive exams help reduce the risk of more serious and costly problems down the line.

-Dental insurance also helps reduce out-of-pocket costs for many procedures by cutting down on what you pay.
+Dental insurance also helps reduce out-of-pocket costs for many procedures by reducing the amount that you pay.
 Without dental insurance, you would be responsible for the full cost of treatment.

 *Plan premium and dental service fees are for illustrative purposes only.
-Premium rates are dependent on your plan. ** Check your specific plan details, as preventive coverage may vary.
+Premium rates depend on your plan. ** Check your specific plan details, as preventive coverage may vary.

-Families and individuals with dental insurance are twice as likely to get preventive care as compared to those without it.
-And people who develop more complicated oral problems are more likely to skip needed treatments due to cost if they don’t have dental insurance.
-Mostly untreated and often preventable oral diseases result in more than 2 million emergency room visits nationwide each year.
+People with dental insurance are more likely to get oral health care compared to those without it.
+People who develop complicated oral health problems are more likely to skip necessary treatments due to cost if they don’t have dental insurance.
+Untreated and often preventable oral diseases result in an estimated 2 million emergency room visits nationwide each year.

-When you schedule regular preventive checkups, your dentist can detect problems early.
-This can help you avoid more costly and complex procedures, like crowns and root canals, down the road.
-In fact, for each dollar spent on preventive services, it is estimated that $50 or more is saved on more expensive procedures down the road.
+Regular preventive checkups help your dentist detect problems early.
+This can help you avoid costly and complex procedures, like crowns and root canals, down the road.

-Dental care is good for your smile and it has a positive effect on your overall health.
-Some costs and savings don’t show up right away in the form of money saved today.
-Studies show that oral health conditions like gum disease are linked with many chronic health conditions like diabetes, heart disease, stroke, kidney disease, and pregnancy complications.
+Dental care is good for your smile, and it has a positive effect on your overall health.
+Studies show that oral health conditions like gum disease are linked with many chronic health conditions like diabetes, heart disease, kidney disease, Alzheimer’s disease, and pregnancy complications.

-During an oral exam, your dentist can potentially detect signs in the mouth of more than 120 diseases, including oral cancer.
-This can lead to earlier, less costly and even life-saving treatment.
+During an oral exam, your dentist can detect signs of serious medical conditions, including oral cancer.
+This can lead to earlier, less costly, and even life-saving treatment.

-And when oral diseases go untreated, it can lead to problems with eating, speaking, learning and productivity for children and adults.
+When oral diseases go untreated, they can lead to problems with eating, speaking, learning, and productivity for children and adults.